benchmark-urbanism/cityseer-api/docs/intro.md

 Cityseer <Chip text="beta"/>
 --------

-`cityseer` is a collection of computational tools for fine-grained network and land-use analysis.
-It is useful for assessing the morphological precursors to vibrant neighbourhoods.
+`cityseer` is a collection of computational tools for fine-grained network and land-use analysis, which are useful for assessing the morphological precursors to vibrant neighbourhoods.
 It makes use of rigorous network-based methods that have been developed from the ground-up specifically for hyperlocal analysis at the pedestrian scale.

-The use of `python` facilitates interaction with popular tools for network, geospatial, and scientific data analysis, i.e. [`networkX`](https://networkx.github.io/), [`shapely`](https://shapely.readthedocs.io), [`numpy`](http://www.numpy.org/), etc. The underlying algorithms are designed for efficient large-scale urban analysis and have been implemented with fast [`numba`](https://numba.pydata.org/) JIT compiled code.
+The use of `python` facilitates interaction with popular tools for network, geospatial, and scientific data analysis, i.e. [`networkX`](https://networkx.github.io/), [`shapely`](https://shapely.readthedocs.io), and the [`numpy`](http://www.numpy.org/) stack.
+The underlying algorithms are designed for efficient large-scale urban analysis and have been implemented in [`numba`](https://numba.pydata.org/) JIT compiled code.

 Installation